Inspiration, Instruction, and Live Q&A from Margaret Roach and Ken Druse

 - Your questions answered: Submit questions and photos ahead of each class, and we’ll devote 30 minutes each session to answering a selection.
 We’ll answer others via email, and crowd-source still more answers in the private Virtual Garden Club Facebook group, which you’ll gain lifetime access as a club member.
 It’s a place for fellow gardeners to help one another—the way Ken and I have done for decades.

 The club is an opportunity to learn new strategies and perspectives, get more joy out of your garden, and enjoy the company of a supportive online gardening community led by two quirky gardeners you may know from our lively segments on my long-running public radio show and podcast, “A Way to Garden,” where Ken is a regular.

-This 10-week program with seven and a half hours of live interactive instruction (plus our four hour-long recorded lectures, to watch on-demand, and various other bonus recordings) is just $159.
+This program includes six hours of live interactive instruction (plus our four, hour-long recorded lectures to watch on-demand) and is just $159.

 What some club members said about recent semesters:

 “If you love gardening and nature, this garden club is for you.
 My gardening and appreciation of nature is stronger, and now I question and wonder with joy.”–D.H.